 Decades after he broke Babe Ruth’s record, we have come to understand just how much Hank Aaron needed—no, deserved—our affection.

-He is easier to love as a legend than he was as Henry Louis Aaron, N o.
-44. Or so it seems.
-He’s just as black as he ever as.
+He is easier to love as a legend than he was as Henry Louis Aaron, No. 44.
+Or so it seems.
+He’s just as black as he ever was.
 He still speaks his mind, unafraid jar someone’s consciousness, even stoke the fires of anger.
 But even when, as a result, he receives a letter of disagreement, most of them don’t open with Dear Nigger, anymore.Read more